contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - Solutions
 - Ourselves (and other reflexive pronouns: yourself/selves)

 Often, the most useful word is a technical term.
-It’s not jargon if it’s the best word for a concept.
+Its not jargon if it’s the best word for a concept.
 But, we need to consider non-technical readers.
 So, it’s usually fine to use server, because most people will understand it.
 But, if we’re talking about using SANs for cloud hosting, we should explain what they are.

 ## Numbers
 - For numbers under 10, spell out the number.
-For all numbers 10 and over, use the numeral.
+For numbers 10 and over, use the numeral (0 to 9).
 - For numerals over 999 - use a comma every three spaces for clarity: 9,000 or 9,999,999
 - Spell out common fractions like one quarter.
 - Use a 0 where there’s no digit before the decimal point – 0.99.